When is Don available?

 What if we invite Don, then have to cancel?

 If, less than six months before the event, you find it necessary (for whatever reason) to cancel the event at which you have invited Don to speak, please take into account the following.
 First, consider the time, thought, prayer, and preparation Don has already invested in your event.
 Second, realize that it is almost certain that Don would have received other invitations to speak at events scheduled for the same date(s) as yours.
-But he would have declined those opportunities because of his commitment to you.
-Now it is probably too late to replace your cancelled event with another.
+But he would have declined those opportunities (and the income they would have provided) because of his commitment to you and it is probably too late to replace your cancelled event with another.

 Where may we find Don’s biographical information and/or photo?